Odisha FC: Stadium

 Established in 1978, the Kalinga Stadium in Bhubaneswar, is the home ground of Odisha.
-The 15,000-capacity stadium has hosted several national and international tournaments including the I-League, Super Cup, and Women's Gold Cup.
+The 12,000-capacity stadium has hosted several national and international tournaments including the I-League, Super Cup, and 2019 Gold Cup.
 It was one of the venues to host the 2022 FIFA U-17 Women's World Cup.
-The stadium is also the home base for the national and youth team camps.
-Indian Arrows, AIFF's developmental side, is also based at the Kalinga Stadium.
+The stadium also serves as the home base for the India national football team and youth national teams.
+Indian Arrows, AIFF's defunct developmental side, was also based at the Kalinga Stadium.

 On 31 August 2019, the Kalinga Stadium was announced as the home base of the club.
 Earlier, the 60,000-capacity Jawaharlal Nehru Stadium in New Delhi, served as the home ground of the club, under the brand franchise name Delhi Dynamos FC.
-In 2019, due to various economic factors and improper attendance for home games over the course of the seasons at the Jawaharlal Nehru Stadium, the then owner of the franchise, Dr. Anil Sharma, decided to shift the base from Delhi to Bhubaneswar, and rechristen the club as Odisha FC.
+In 2019, due to various economic factors and improper attendance for home games over the course of the seasons at the Jawaharlal Nehru Stadium, the then owner of the club, Dr. Anil Sharma, decided to shift the base from Delhi to Bhubaneswar, and rechristen the club as Odisha FC.

 Support

-Odisha FC had immediately grown its popularity post its inception which resulted in the formation of its supporters group, named The Juggernauts.
+Odisha FC had immediately grown its popularity post its inception which resulted in the formation of its supporters group, known as The Juggernauts.
 The name of the group is derived from Jagannātha i.e. the "world-lord", combining jagata ("world") and natha ("lord").
 Juggernaut is defined as a large powerful force or organization that cannot be stopped.
-After the club entered into a 3-year technical affiliation with the Premier League side Watford, the Juggernauts became the first Indian football supporters' group to get into an international alliance with supporters' group of a foreign club on September 3.
-They partnered with Watford’s largest supporters' group, i.e. The 1881 Movement, for a cross-cultural fan exchange programme.
+After the club entered into a 3-year technical affiliation with the Premier League side Watford, the Juggernauts became the first Indian football supporters' group to get into an international alliance with supporters' group of a foreign club on 3 September.
+They partnered with Watford's largest supporters' group, i.e. The 1881 Movement, for a cross-cultural fan exchange programme.

 Ownership

-On 13 April 2014, IMG Reliance announced that DEN Networks had won the bidding for the Delhi franchise to be the eighth team in the inaugural season of Indian Super League.
+On 13 April 2014, Indian Super League announced that DEN Networks had won the bidding for the Delhi franchise to be the eighth team in the inaugural season of the League.
 The club entered an alliance with Dutch club Feyenoord in 2015, which lasted only for one year.
-World's largest cash buyer of ships and offshore assets for recycling, GMS, was brought in March 2016 as club's new majority co-owner.
+The world's largest cash buyer of ships and offshore assets for recycling, GMS, brought it in March 2016 as the club's new majority co-owner.
 GMS currently holds 100% of the ownership in club which it purchased in three installments of 55%, 25% and 20% respectively from DEN Networks.